 Mitchell is a member of College Sports Information Directors of America (CoSIDA) and National Association of DIII Athletic Administrators.
 He served as the local organizing chair for the 2012 CoSIDA Convention in St. Louis.

-Mitchell spent two seasons as a voting member on the D3soccer.com Top-25 Poll and All-America selection committee, and enters his fourth year on the USBWA Division III Player of the Week Awards Committee and second year on the D3hoops.com Women's Basketball Top-25 Poll.
+Mitchell spent two seasons as a voting member on the D3soccer.com Top-25 Poll and All-America selection committee, and enters his fourth year on the USBWA Division III Men's and Women's Basketball National Player of the Week Awards Committee and second year on the D3hoops.com Women's Basketball Top-25 Poll.
+He was the D3SIDA Board Region 4 Rep for two years, and is a current voting member for the Google Cloud Academic All-America Teams.

-He also served as chair of the Membership Services Committee from 2007-09, and was on the 2009 Bob Cousy Award Division III Sub-Committee and the 2008-09 Division I Women’s Basketball Final Four Public Relations Committee.
-Mitchell also serves on three Sports Hall of Fame Committees, including chair of McKendree University and Washington University.
+Mitchell also served as chair of the Membership Services Committee from 2007-09, and was on the 2009 Bob Cousy Award Division III Sub-Committee and the 2008-09 Division I Women’s Basketball Final Four Public Relations Committee.
+He also serves on three Sports Hall of Fame Committees, including chair of McKendree University and Washington University Sports Hall of Fame.

 He is married to Mary Ann Mitchell, Associate Director of Athletics for Media Relations the University of Missouri-St. Louis.
 They reside in Granite City, Ill.